 *Once one has read the rules, most use of the rulebook is having a handy reference when making up scenarios.
 Otherwise, most of the game is played with reference charts.
-Back when we played a lot, we bought three rulesets to make up a chart wall (charts in the first edition were printed on both sides) plus a three-ring binder with sheet protectors for scenario design and the players to use during the game.
+When we played a lot, we bought three rulesets to make up a chart wall (charts in the first edition were printed on both sides), plus a three-ring binder with sheet protectors for scenario design and the players to use during the game.

 Back to Tractics